-Thankfully, within a few weeks, a switch had flipped.
-My body began to acclimate, my depression started to lift, my lonliness slowly subsided.
-Some light poked through the clouds and I flocked to it.
-And now, I'm feeling pretty good, all things considered.
 Matters of the body, mind, and heart have all achieved a certain level of balance and redefinition and appreciation.
 Times like this are for learning, growing, and self-reflection.
 It takes patience and faith and hard work.
-Sometimes it sucks.
-But in my experience things usually end up better after a bout like this.
+And sometimes it sucks.
+But in my experience, in this life of mine, things usually end up better after a bout like this.
 And thankfully, they have.

 I'm not baking many cookies right now.
 My tendancy to overindulge doesn't bode well with the way antibiotics effect my body, so I'm putting on the brakes the best I can.
 But have a storehouse of recipes from my winter baking binge to revisit.
 I made these little love nuggets last weekend for a potluck, to great delight of all who ate.
 They are loaded with all kinds of stuff, a celebration of all the ways I like to overdo.
 But the gluttony is tempered by whole grains and healthy fat and sensible sweeteners.
 It's the sort of balance I am trying to achieve.